THeK3nger/movingai2json/README.md

 ## Usage

+### Library Usage

 The library is composed by the main function `parseMapString(string)`.
 This function takes as argument the string representing the map in the MovingAI format.
 This string can be obtained by file or by any other input, it does not matter.

+### CLI Usage

+The program can be run in the command line in order to automaitcally convert all files in the specified folder.

+    node movingai2json batch <folder_path>

+This is useful to automatically convert a full benchmark database.

+### Output

 The output is a JSON data structure in this format: